Department of Health

 Allied Health and Alcohol and Other Drug Postgraduate Scholarship Program

-Apply now for allied health and alcohol and other drug scholarships to support postgraduate study.
-This round of scholarships will be offered for Semester 1, 2024.
+Apply for the allied health and alcohol and other drug scholarships to support postgraduate study.
+This round of scholarships is offered for Semester 1, 2025.

 Allied health workforce, alcohol and drugs workforce

-The Department of Health is offering Allied Health and Alcohol and Other Drug (AOD) Postgraduate Scholarships for Semester 1, 2024.
+The Department of Health is offering Allied Health and Alcohol and Other Drug (AOD) Postgraduate Scholarships for 2025 course commencement.

 The scholarship, worth up to $13,000, supports allied health and AOD workers to better provide integrated treatment, care and support to people living with mental health challenges and substance use.